So Much For Turning Over A New Leaf...

 “You were my boyfriend during a time in my life when I needed you and you needed me.
 I don’t know how much I believe in the idea of fate, but if it exists, I know it brought you and me together for a reason… even if we weren’t made to last forever.”

-The hospice nurse who spread gossip and called the mother of Ravenel’s children an “egg donor” at a white-tie event continued to wax nostalgic about her time with the father of two, now on trial for sexual assault charges.
+The hospice nurse who spread gossip and called the mother of Ravenel’s children an “egg donor” at a white-tie event continued to wax nostalgic about her time with the father of two who is now on trial for sexual assault charges.

 “We might not be creating new memories anymore, but I still treasure the ones we have, and I’d do it all again knowing how things turned out in the end.
 Thank you for the memories, the good and the bad, and I’ll forever cherish them till the day I leave this world.”